-- an STI opportunity for executive KMP with the targets aligned to the Consolidated Entity's global and region earnings; - a global gateway net profit before tax is imposed whereby any global STI is not paid unless a predetermined threshold is achieved; - the deferral of STI was considered but not introduced, because it is an unfamiliar concept in many of the countries in which we operate and the costs of implementation outweigh the benefits; - the Board has retained a limited ability to exercise discretion; - the reintroduction of a long term incentive (LTI) scheme was considered but it was decided that the cost / benefit of offering equity in multiple taxation and securities law jurisdictions to individual executives was unnecessarily complex and the Board is satisfied that the Company's existing incentive and retention strategies are appropriate; - selected Board and executive KMP remuneration were benchmarked to relevant local market comparisons to ensure the remuneration of these key positions meets external expectations.
+- achieved - we operate and the costs of implementation outweigh the benefits; - the Board has retained a limited ability to exercise discretion; • - is satisfied that the Company's existing incentive and retention strategies are appropriate; - remuneration of these key positions meets external expectations.
 This remains an ongoing process; - the Board meets with shareholders and proxy advisors as required in relation to these matters.